Brewers' Misiorowski continues history-making start to his career by outperforming Pirates' Skenes

 The way he’s pitching, Misiorowski better get accustomed to the extra attention.

-After throwing five shutout innings to outperform the 2024 NL rookie of the year, Misiorowski owns a 3-0 record and 1.13 earned run average.
+After throwing five shutout innings to outperform the 2024 NL Rookie of the Year, Misiorowski has a 3-0 record and 1.13 ERA.
 The three hits Misiorowski has allowed thus far is the fewest by any major league pitcher through his first three career starts with a minimum of 16 innings pitched since at least 1901, according to Sportradar.

 Plenty of history was made Wednesday.

-According to Sportradar, Misiorowski averaged 99.5 mph and Skenes averaged 98.5 on their fastballs.
-That represented the highest combined fastball velocity by two starting pitchers in the same game since at least 2009.
+Misiorowski averaged 99.5 mph and Skenes averaged 98.5 mph on their fastballs.
+That represented the highest combined fastball velocity by two starting pitchers in the same game since at least 2009, Sportradar said.

 “I’ve watched plenty of his games,” Misiorowski said of Skenes.
 “It’s awesome to face a guy like that and really compare yourself to some of the best.”